 Torrent distribution is brilliant for sharing large files, which makes it the favored medium of audiophiles.
 High quality FLAC, uncompressed WAV or AIFF, and the new generation of studio quality master files can be huge, and there’s nothing more frustrating than a huge file that’s taking forever to download.

 Before you can download a torrent, you'll need a client program, and qBittorrent is the best.
 This free client that downloads from multiple hosts simultaneously so you get your files as quickly as possible, and its interface is clear and accessible.
 If you prefer to torrent your tracks, qBittorrent is the best music downloader around.

 A streamlined music downloader that puts all the tools you need in a single neat package

-Don’t worry, the app is a lot less clunky than the name.
-Freemake’s music downloader is designed specifically for getting music from YouTube, and it automatically downloads MP3s in the highest possible quality – 320Kbps – if available.
-You can use it as a YouTube search engine, enabling you to find music from the comfort of your desktop without having to invoke your web browser, or you can paste a YouTube address into it to start a download.
+As its name implies, Freemake YouTube to MP3 Boom is designed specifically for getting music from YouTube.
+It automatically downloads MP3s in the highest possible quality – 320Kbps – if available, and you can use it as a YouTube search engine, enabling you to find music from the comfort of your desktop without having to open a new browser tab.
+Alternatively, you can paste a YouTube address into it to start a download.

 Download here: Freemake YouTube to MP3 Boom